Using nssm to automatically start a node server on windows

 July 04, 2019

-Automatically starting a node process (e.g. your server) on windows (Windows Server or Windows 10) can by quite tricky.
+Automatically starting a node process (e.g. your server) on Windows (Windows Server or Windows 10) can be quite tricky.
 For *nix systems there are great alternatives (pm2 or forever), but I did not have any luck getting them to run on our windows machines.

 NSSM short for non-sucking service manager however worked great for our other services.
 Luckily we can use it as our service manager for node processes, too.

 NSSM is a small comand line tool that can be used to start, stop, install and uninstall services.
 This is how you would stop a service for example:

 Other helpful commands are